boldare/boldare-tech/content/posts/2018-10-30_Docker-dev-and-prod-ready-setup-for-SPA-app.md

 6. Now, let's pull `nginx:alpine` image (lightweight HTTP server) which will be serving our app (and in future could be also reverse proxy, load balancer etc.).
 7. After that, we need to set it up.
 Luckily, it could be only copying default configuration prepared earlier (it will be displayed below, due to fact configuring nginx could be placed for another series of posts, we'll leave it for now).
-8. Removing everything from default nginx serve directory (be sure we have clean space for our application).
+8. Remove everything from default nginx serve directory (be sure we have clean space for our application).
 9. **Magic is here!** Now we're copying only our build output from `builder` container (our `node` image where the application was built) to our new container with nginx to default serve location.
 After this move, Docker **will automatically remove old, not used builder container** and we'll have `nginx:alpine` container with **only built application files** as `client` service. **Amazing**!
 10. A command which will be used to run container, here we're starting nginx with flag `daemon off` so he will be run in the background and serve our application.